![]() |

 Each topic is discussed in a numbered chapter module that ends with a question.
 Be sure that you can answer the question before going on to the next module.
 At the end of each chapter are multiple choice questions on the material in the current chapter.
 I will not specifically assign or collect your answers to these textbook multiple choice questions, but I urge you to look through them rapidly to test your comprehension after you first read the chapter.
 Answer all the questions as quickly as you can, then check your answers in the back of the textbook, and if you get any of the questions wrong, review the material before continuing with the study guide exercises.

-I will be using the essay topics in the Describing, Comparing, and Explaining, the Testing and Applying Your Knowledge, and the Science, Thechnology, and Society sections at the end of each chapter as a guide for discussion.
-You may be assigned to write on one question from these, or on one of the study guide exercises, and present your answer in class each week.
+I will be using the essay topics in the chapter review sections at the end of each chapter of the chapter for your essays and as a guide for discussion.
+You may be assigned to write on one question from these, or on a similar topic, and present your answer in class each week.
 You should read through all the topics, not just the ones assigned, so that you understand the essays presented by other students.

-Homework is not merely useful, it is essential for mastering the concepts of a science course.
+Homework is not merely useful, it is essential for mastering the concepts of any science course.
+Just as we test theories by applying them to experimental situations, you test your understanding by applying it to specific situations.
 You will know whether you understand a concept if you can use it to solve a "real-world" problem, and when you can teach it to someone else.
-We use both techniques in this course.
-You will be assigned both word-essay questions and calculation problems for each unit.
-You should work all of these.
-You will also be asked to post the answer to at least one question and one calculation problem to the class forum.
-This is your opportunity to explain to your fellow students what you know.

 NB: mycroft, the original bot for my science classes, has long since been freed to do other things, like attend class, make obnoxious remarks, and aid stumped students.
 If you really get stuck figuring out the problem you've been asked to post, mycroft has been known to accept bribes in the form of virtual Oreo cookies to finish your problem for you.

 Essay questions ask you to explain a concept in words.
-As you answer a science essay question, be prepare to cite calculation information as well as concepts, or give examples.
+As you answer a science essay question, be prepared to cite calculation information as well as concepts, or give examples.

 A good answer will be grammatically and syntactically correct, using proper English, as well as contain the correct information.
 It will cover more than one point in supporting its argument.